ricardorauber/RestService/README.md

 let service = RestService(debug: true, host: "api.github.com")
 ```

-Just by adding the `debug` parameter when creating the service and setting it to `true`, you will see all requests being loggged in the Xcode Console.
+Just by adding the `debug` parameter when creating the service and setting it to `true`, you will see all requests being loggged in the Xcode's Console.
 Nice right?
 But that's not all, you could set the debug for a single request:

 ```swift
 service.json(